lowern1ght/resume-lwnight/README.md

  - Hi, my name is Sasha😊, I specialize in web application development.
 I've been interested in programming since I was 12.
 I started with website development, freelancing from the age of 17.
  - Quite sociable, very capable guy, really learning fast.
-As a teenager, he participated in a semi-professional cs:go league, was in the role of captain
+As a teenager, participated in a semi-professional cs:go league, was in the role of captain
  - I am fond of artificial intelligence, machine learning, automation of everyday life.
 I read a lot of technical literature, look through conferences and work out in practice.
 Here it is necessary to tell a little more about my feature.